ghacks Technology News

 scene unpacker

 A folder can be selected in the file browser.
-The program will automatically scan that folder and subfolders for rar archives.
-Any rar archive found is then listed in the interface so that they can be extracted easily.
+The program scan that folder and subfolders automatically for rar archives.
+Any rar archive found is then listed in the interface so that it can be extracted easily.

 The application seems to have troubles recognizing rar files correctly since it added several jpg images that ended with numbers as archives as well.
 This alone makes it rather impracticable to use unless it can be ensured that images are not located in the rar archive folders.